eflynn8/pharmacophore-diffusion/README.md

 You have to install the dependencies yourself.
 But, once you do, while you're inside the conda environment, just run `pip install -e ./` from the root of this repo.

 # TODO:
-- [ ] `Pharmacoforge.sample_and_analyze` uses ref # of pharmacophores centers, perhaps not ideal or OOD
 - [ ] i have questions about pharm size selection in test.py
 - [ ] fix loss names in `PharmacoFlow.forward`
-- [ ] implemenet `PharmacoFlow.sample` and `PharmacoFlow.sample_and_analyze`, and also there should just be a PharmacoForge.sample_random_sizes?
+- [ ] implemenet `PharmacoFlow.sample_and_analyze`, and also there should just be a PharmacoForge.sample_random_sizes?
-- [ ] how should COM removals work during flow matching sampling?
-I think we never need to remove COMs, actually
+- [ ] implement xhat trajectory saving for diffusion
+- [ ] better graph construction methods